 In a changing news media landscape, this much remains true: People still want to know what is going on in the world and local community around them.
 The basic skills of reporting and writing remain unchanged.
-What has changed are the expectations for journalists.
+What has changed are the expectations for journalists and the methods of delivery to readers and viewers.

 SCSU's Journalism Department recognizes that the new news media requires more than a journalist who specializes in one medium such as newspaper, television or magazines.
 The new news media requires a multimedia journalist capable of producing a full package of news via text, video, audio, still photos, and graphics.
 The Journalism Department's curriculum is geared toward providing students with a full range of the knowledge, tools, and skills they will need to be successful in the field in this new news media landscape.